aknight0587/ansible/README.md

 - Implement support for multiple instances of Tomcat installed on one host
 - Implement support for load balancing
 - Expand on Docker

-This is all for fun and educational purposes for myself.
-While most of this code serves some functional purpose, it is purely for development and not production ready (as you can tell if you spend more than two seconds looking at it).
-The main purpose is for me to expand on what I already know and learn new ones along the way.

 Alex Knight - 2017, 2018